Back to all blogs

 A one-line YAML change moves your build to Avrea. runs-on: avrea-ubuntu-latest, and your Cargo build runs on our hardware instead of GitHub's.

 Each job gets step-level resource metrics, full-text search across logs, and live SSH into the VM.
-Long Rust builds are where SSH pays off.
-When sccache returns cold on a crate that shouldn't have changed, checking the cache directory directly beats rerunning and waiting.

 Start free on Avrea →